 - Purge the history of all records.
 Permanently deletes all historical data from business entity records, hierarchies, and relationships.

-4If you selected Purge records that belong to a specific business entity, perform the following steps:
+4If you select Purge records, perform the following steps:

 ▪ Purge all records.
-Permanently deletes all the business entity records, relationship records, search, report, and hierarchy indexes, and history data of the specified business entity.
+Permanently deletes business entity records, relationship records, search, report indexes, and hierarchy indexes, and history data of the selected business entity.

 Note: You can't purge invalid relationships where one of the records in the relationship doesn't exist.

 ▪ Purge deleted source records.
-Permanently deletes only the deleted source records of the specified business entity along with their dependencies, such as relationships, associated inactive master records, history, and match details.
+Permanently deletes only the deleted source records of the selected business entity along with their dependencies, such as relationships, associated inactive master records, history, and match details.

 5Click Next.